cartman1978/Fortnite-Quiz/README.md

 * Score update while user is playing
 * Personal message when game is over depending on the   final score
 * User score can be saved in local storage
-* Leaderboard with top 5 scores
+* Leader board with top 5 scores

 <a></a>
 ### **Features to be implemented**
 * Database to proper save and render user scores
 * Add different images for each questions
-* Implement difficulty to be choosen by users
+* Implement difficulty to be choose by users

 [Back to Top](#table-of-contents)